Greysonnn/Greysonnn/README.md

                               |  $$$$$$/
                                \______/
 ```
-🔭 I’m currently exploring AI agents, automation tools, and blockchain to create innovative solutions.
+🔭 I’m currently exploring AI, automation, and blockchain to create innovative solutions.

-🎯 Open to opportunities in software development, cybersecurity, and blockchain projects—feel free to reach out!
+🎯 Open to opportunities

 📫 How to reach me: connect with me on [LinkedIn](https://linkedin.com/in/greyson-evers-70b72a20a/)